jastev/azure-intro/storage/vhds.md

 issue, you may actually be looking at a storage issue.

 One way to mitigate an IOPS limit is to use a technique such as logical volume management, to map a logical disk across several VHDs.
+This is recommended only for data disks, though, not boot disks.

 VHDs in Premium storage are a different story.
 The IOPS limit of a VHD in a Premium account depends on the size of the disk.
 Also, the IOPS draw of